Revisiting the de Rham-Witt complex: The Case of a Cusp

-Recall that the cusp $R$ studied above is, in some sense, the universal example of a commutative ring that fails to be seminormal.
-Using the results for $\W\Omega_R^*$ mentioned above, we deduce the following:
+Recall that the ring $R = \F_p[ x, y] / (x^2 - y^3)$ studied above is, in some sense, the universal example of a commutative ring that fails to be seminormal.
+Using our calculation of $\W\Omega_R^*$, we will prove the following:

 \begin{itemize} \item Let $S$ be any commutative $\F_p$-algebra, and let $S \to S^{\mathrm{sn}}$ be the seminormalization of $S$.
 Then the induced map $\W\Omega^*_S \to \W\Omega^*_{S^{\mathrm{sn}}}$ is an isomorphism (Corollary~\ref{dRWsn1}).
 Moreover, the unit map exhibits $\WOmega^{0}_{S} / V \WOmega^{0}_{S}$ as the seminormalization $S^{\mathrm{sn}}$ of $S$ (Theorem \ref{dRWsn2}). \end{itemize}